FalseGenius/nodejs-MVC/README.md

   Custom middleware functions have been implemented to handle various aspects of the application's request-response cycle.
 Middlewares are crucial for executing code logic before reaching the final route handler.

 - **JWT Integration:**
   JSON Web Token (JWT) is integrated for user authentication and authorization.
-JWTs are issued upon user registration or login and are used to secure routes that require authentication.
+JWTs are issued upon user login and are used to secure routes that require authentication.

 ## Usage